PHO 136B - 2001 (25989) Las Vegas Document NLV BLDG A 1744 Protz

 Equipment and Supplies:

 •REQUIRED: Portable Hard Drive, Back up your work off your main computer - this will give you 2 copies if something happens to one.
 More storage space can used for all your other classes.

 •Compact Flash card for digital cameras - If you are checking out a camera from CSN

 •Card reader appropriate to your media - If you areworking in a computer lab at CSN

-NEW COURSE WITHDRAWAL POLICY – EFFECTIVE Spring 2014, per the President, Instructors are no longer permitted to assign a “W” as a grade.
+COURSE WITHDRAWAL POLICY - Instructors are no longer permitted to assign a “W” as a grade.
 Students must officially withdraw from the class at Admissions and Records to receive a “W”.
-The last day to Officially Drop without a status of “W” is (insert official date).
-The last day to officially drop with a status of “W” is (insert official date).
-Students not officially withdrawn through Admissions & Records will receive the grade that they earned.
+Students not officially with January 30, 2023.
+The last day to Officially Drop with a status of “W” - March 24, 2023

 USE OF CELL PHONES AND TEXT MESSAGING - All Cell Phones and Text Messaging shall be restricted to before and after class.
 All phones should be set on silent/vibrate.
 The Professor reserves the right to restrict all use of cell phones.
 Students will be required to leave class should this become a problem.
 Cell phone use and texting during class are prohibited.